marq24/ha-fordpass/README.md

 More details (how to deal with the browser developer tools) to obtain your token can be found in the [docs](./doc/OBTAINING_TOKEN.md).

 ## Usage with EVCC

 [All information, how to use this integration as provider for Ford EV data can be found in a separate section in this repository.](./doc/EVCC.md)

 ## Use of a separate Fordpass account is recommended

 > [!TIP]
 > It's recommended to use a separate Fordpass account for this integration.
 This is to prevent any issues with the Fordpass account being locked due to the polling of the API.

-Here are is a short procedure how to create a second account:
+Here is a short procedure how to create a second account:

 1. Create a new Fordpass account with a different email address (and confirm the account by eMail) - It's important, that you can access this eMail account from your mobile phone with the installed FordPass App!
 2. From the Fordpass app (logged in with your original account), you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)